 With the wild price speculation that accompanies cryptocurrency it can be easy to forget about the invaluable asset they bring to the fore: blockchain-based trust.
 Trust is a central component in human relationships whether they are personal, financial, or otherwise.

 For as long as humans have engaged in business with each other, there have always been accounting systems in place for ensuring at least some degree of trust between parties, but these systems have always been imperfect.

 We can point to the invention of the abacus some 5,000 years ago as an early means of calculation and record-keeping for merchants.
 The Greek historian Herodotus also wrote of an accounting system used between Carthaginians and early Libyans which entailed using stones to keep track of accounts between trades.

 The use of tools such as stones, abacuses, or centralized servers in trades throughout history and up to modern times is indicative of the ongoing search for a means of truthfully recording and accounting for exchanges – in other words, these tools all represent the quest for trust.
 With the advent of Bitcoin and blockchain technology, we have entered, for the first time in history, an era in which trust is not only built into the exchange but is also implicit in the exchange.

-Stay tuned for our next guest post from Bravado Trading: Bitcoin and Intro to Blockchain.
+Check out our next guest post from Bravado Trading: Bitcoin and Intro to Blockchain.